 - Erik Malmberg

-- PricewaterhouseCoopers AB was elected as auditor until the end of the 2021 Annual General Meeting.
+- PricewaterhouseCoopers AB was elected as auditors until the end of the 2022 Annual General Meeting.

-- It was decided, by required majority, to implement the performance share plan in accordance with the Board’s proposal.
-The plan is designed to drive profitability and growth, and comprises approximately 17 persons consisting of the CEO (the President), the Group Management and additional key employees of the company.
+- It was decided, by requisite majority, to implement the performance share plan in accordance with the Board’s proposal.
+The plan is designed to drive profitability and growth, and comprises approximately 17 persons consisting of the CEO, the Group Management and additional key employees of the company.
 To participate in the plan, a personal investment in Proact shares is required.
-The performance share plan follows the same structure as the performance share plan resolved at the Annual General Meeting 2019, but comprises an additional performance target relating to Proact’s return on capital employed.
-After the vesting period, the participants will be allocated shares in Proact free of charge, provided that certain conditions are met.
+The performance share plan follows the same structure as the performance share plan adopted at the Annual General Meeting 2020.
+After the vesting period, the participants will be allocated shares in Proact free of charge, provided that the performance targets related to earnings per share, revenues and return on capital employed, as well as certain other conditions are met.
 It was also decided, with requisite majority, that in the case of share allocation to the participants in the plan, a maximum of 41 000 shares held by Proact will be transferred to the participants.